UnionPAC/toolkit/vue-toolkit/lib/docs/components/RotatingWords.md

 # 🔤 RotatingWords

-`RotatingWords` is a flexible Vue 3 component that displays a rotating word or phrase with animated transitions.
+`RotatingWords` is a flexible Vue 3 component from `@geoffjamieson/vue-toolkit` that displays a rotating word or phrase with animated transitions.

 ---